Markets

 MT5 supports multiple SuperTrend variations from the Market tab.

-XMaster Formula (entry signals) + Moving Average (trend) + ATR (risk)
+Xmaster Formula (entry signals) + Moving Average (trend) + ATR (risk)

-Use the XMaster Formula for entry confirmation.
+Use the Xhmaster Formula for entry confirmation.

 Follow the trend using a 50-period Moving Average.